slilichenko/adk-playground/patterns/README.md

 connecting to Vertex AI.

 > [!NOTE]
 > Running against Google's models is not a requirement.
-You can these agents against any other model
+You can use these agents with any other
+> model
 > supported by ADK, assuming that the model has the functionality needed by the agent.

 Once the Python environment is set up, run